kagjerde/GyverLampCpp/README.md

 - copy artifacts without folder structure to data_src

 Easy steps:
 - grab data_src.zip from latest release (https://github.com/CODeRUS/GyverLampCpp/releases)
 - extract to project folder

-Then just upload fs to module, by using the following command in a new terminal windows (in PLATFORMIO):
+Upload file system to module, by using the following command in a new terminal windows (in PLATFORMIO):
 <platformio run --target uploadfs -e nodemcu>
 Where nodemcu must be replaced with esp32dev or sonoff - according to your target.